Wednesday, August 19, 2026

 BTC and ETH: The Quarterly Drag Is Real

 BTC at -1.89% and ETH at -0.54% mean quarterly alpha — both negative on a per-quarter basis.
 Most quarters, following the signals costs you a little compared to just holding.
-So why does the total come out positive?
+And here's the part we got wrong for a while: the total doesn't rescue it.
+Under realistic next-morning fills, five years of BTC signals finish behind buy-and-hold too.

 The system beat buy-and-hold in 50% of quarters for BTC and 55% for ETH.
-That's roughly a coin flip on any given quarter.
-But the winning quarters — especially the crash-avoidance quarters — are much larger than the losing ones.
-That's how you get -1.89% per quarter but +46.32% over five years.
+That's roughly a coin flip on any given quarter, with the biggest single wins landing in crashes.

 Q4 2023: When Everything Failed Together